-Most employers use an automated software (applicant tracking system) to scan your resume.
+Did you know that most employers use an automated software called an Applicant Tracking System (ATS) to scan your resume?
 These systems extract information from your resume and determine whether you would be a good candidate for the position.
 The software uses keyword ranking to see how well you fit the core criteria of the role.

 “We just want to know about things that pertain to your work history.
 So please take your photo off your resume.
 If we want to see what you look like, recruiters can just stalk you on LinkedIn.”